© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanmadoc Hill, cairn on W end of is a scheduled monument protected by Cadw under reference GM578.
 View the official record →

-Llanmadoc Hill cairn, located on the western end of Llanmadoc Hill in Wales, is a round cairn of prehistoric date that represents an important funerary monument from the Bronze Age period.
+Llanmadoc Hill is a Prehistoric round cairn situated at the western end of Llanmadoc Hill in the Gower Peninsula, Swansea.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM578.

 Llanmadoc Hill, cairn on W end of dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanmadoc Hill, cairn on W end of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM578.